 A: I can’t comment specifically on the Apple case, but I can say that the claims at issue there seem fundamentally different than GUI claims in other cases, where patent-eligibility has been found.
 A good example is Example 23, claims 1 and 4 of the July 2015 Update (link, scroll to PDF page 7).
 If you have a GUI claim that you can parallel to this example, you will likely be successful avoiding/overcoming a 101 rejection at the USPTO (I’ve successfully used this in two applications).

+Ryan is the Chief Representative of Fish & Richardson’s Representative Office in Shenzhen, China.
 Ryan’s practice emphasizes patent prosecution, litigation support, opinion work, IP due diligence, IP strategy, portfolio management, agreements and licensing.
-Ryan is active in post-grant proceedings before the USPTO, and has several years of experience in various technical...
+Now in China, and...